A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Rule-Aware Prompt Framework

 \subsection{Modular Architecture}

-The proposed framework decomposes a prompt into five modules: \begin{itemize} \item \textbf{Role Instruction Module (R):} Defines the model's role and high-level task, e.g., ``You are a CPS analyst.
-Your task is to assess whether the following numeric telemetry is consistent with normal operation according to a given statistical rule.'' \item \textbf{Domain Context Module (C):} Provides a concise description of the CPS domain, measurement types, and feature semantics.
-This helps the LLM associate numeric quantities with physical meaning (e.g., bus voltage magnitudes or line power flows in a power grid). \item \textbf{Numeric Normalization Module (N):} Specifies how raw measurements are transformed into normalized quantities, such as z-scores, to reduce scale sensitivity and token redundancy. \item \textbf{Rule-Aware Reasoning Module (S):} Encodes the decision rule (e.g., three-sigma criterion) and the required reasoning steps.
-The LLM is instructed to apply the rule explicitly when forming its judgment. \item \textbf{Output Schema Module (O):} Constrains the response to a small number of fields, such as a categorical label and a short explanation, for downstream use. \end{itemize}
+The proposed framework decomposes a prompt into six modules: \begin{itemize} \item \textbf{Role Instruction Module (R):} Defines the model's role and high-level task, e.g., ``You are a power system analyst.
+Your task is to assess whether the following grid telemetry is consistent with normal operation according to a given statistical rule.'' \item \textbf{Domain Context Module (C):} Provides a concise description of the power system under study, measurement types, and feature semantics.
+This helps the LLM associate numeric quantities with physical meaning, such as bus voltage magnitudes, nodal active and reactive power injections, and line power flows. \item \textbf{Numeric Normalization Module (N):} Specifies how raw grid measurements are transformed into normalized quantities, such as z-scores relative to nominal operating statistics, to reduce scale sensitivity across heterogeneous electrical quantities and limit token redundancy. \item \textbf{Rule-Aware Reasoning Module (S):} Encodes the decision rule (e.g., the three-sigma criterion commonly used for bad-data detection in grid monitoring) and the required reasoning steps.
+The LLM is instructed to apply the rule explicitly when forming its judgment. \item \textbf{Value Block Module (V):} Presents the grid telemetry in a compact textual form (e.g., a table or list of normalized descriptors aligned with the rule), as detailed in Section~\ref{sec:valueblock}. \item \textbf{Output Schema Module (O):} Constrains the response to a small number of fields, such as a categorical label and a short explanation, for downstream use by operators or automated pipelines. \end{itemize}

 A generic prompt instance can be represented as

 where $V$ denotes the value block containing the numeric telemetry representation, and $\oplus$ denotes concatenation.
 In the case study, $R$, $C$, $S$, and $O$ are held fixed across experiments, while $N$ and the design of $V$ are varied to assess the impact of different numeric representations.